Sheikh98-DEV/Windows-11-Essential/README.md

 A full list of removed/disabled components is included in the download package.
 Users are encouraged to review this list before installation to ensure compatibility with their needs.

 ---

-## 💰 Pricing & Trial

-- **Price:** 500,000 Toman
-- **Trial Period:** 7 days
-If the system is not installed or the user decides not to continue due to limitations, a **full refund is guaranteed — no questions asked**.
-We trust our users, and ask that this policy not be abused.

----

-## 🏢 Commercial Edition

-A commercial version is available for bulk installations:

-- **Unlimited device activation**
-- **Price:** 1,000,000 Toman
-- Designed for home desktops and general-purpose systems
-- ⚠️ Compatibility with all hardware configurations is **not guaranteed** — please test before mass deployment

----